The Legal Difference Between a Fitness Contractor and an Employee

 Taxes

-In the context of taxes this is where the business owner sees the benefit in hiring independent contractors vs. employees.
+In the context of taxes, this is where the business owner sees the benefit in hiring independent contractors vs. employees.

-A contractor is seen as a business expense, and thus all tax responsibility falls on to the contractor.
+A contractor is seen as a business expense, and thus, all tax responsibility falls onto the contractor.
 They would be responsible for paying all federal and state/provincial taxes.

 Benefits & business expenses